avasdowney/club-cord/notes.md

 # Port Scanner
 Scan web/server hosts and identify open ports
+# Features
+1. Scan host with parameters for port ranges
+2. Create "queued" scans
+	* Allow multiple scans to happen (Not at the same time)
+	* Store each search in a "queue" node and perform the scans in order
+3. Create a function to priortize queue's that will take less time to perform a scan
+	* Can use the port ranges as an indicator for how long the search will take
+	* Prioritize smaller port ranges Ex.
+(1, 10), (1, 255), (1, 65535)

 # Audit log miner
+Service for dealing with audit log data
+# Features
 1. Create a general report for audit logs (Done)
 2. Filter audit logs by action, date, time and username
 3. For each user, show the audit log actions they've done